rhysd/kiro-editor/README.md

 ### Future Works

-- Use more efficient data structure such as rope, gap buffer or piece table
 - Use incremental parsing for accurate syntax highlighting
 - Support more systems and terminals
 - Look editor configuration file such as [EditorConfig](https://editorconfig.org/)